Trump–Raffensperger phone call: December 23 phone call with chief elections investigator

 On December 23, 2020, Trump called the chief investigator for the Georgia secretary of state's office, who was then conducting a ballot audit in Cobb County.
 Raffensperger had ordered the audit in response to allegations of fraud.
 Trump asked her to scrutinize the ballots and said she would find "dishonesty".
 The Washington Post reported on the telephone conversation with apparent quotations of Trump's comments to the chief investigator.
 It based these quotations on an anonymous source purportedly familiar with the call.
 At the time of its reporting, it emphasized that Trump had instructed the investigator to "find the fraud" and that she would be a "national hero" if she did so.
 Based on this reporting, some legal experts said that this phone call appeared to be bribery or obstruction on Trump's part.
 On December 29, the audit ended.
 Georgia officials concluded that there was no fraud.
 Trump was unhappy with those results.

 Secretary of State Raffensperger acknowledged Trump's December 23 phone call to the chief investigator during a Good Morning America interview on January 4.
 The Washington Post revealed more details of the phone call on January 9, but did not reveal the name of the chief investigator to protect that person's safety.
 Other news outlets published similar stories and stated that they had corroborated the story with their own investigations.
 In the second impeachment against Trump, House managers specifically cited the purported statements to the Georgia investigator as part of the evidence supporting the call for impeachment in their trial brief presented to the United States Senate.

 In March 2021, in the course of the criminal investigation by Fulton County District Attorney Fani Willis into Trump's attempt to overturn the November 3 election, investigators obtained the audio recording made by the individual Trump was speaking to, from her computer.
 In response to a public records request, officials made the audio recording available to the press.
-The transcript and recording revealed that the quotations in the original The Washington Post article were inaccurate.
-The recording indicated that Trump had encouraged the investigator to look into "dishonesty" in the Fulton vote count, but had never used the words "find the fraud".
-The recording also indicated that Trump said "you'll be praised", but not that the investigator would be a "national hero".
+The Wall Street Journal obtained and published the transcript of the phone call and revealed that the underlying sourcing for the Washington Post reporting, the quotations provided by the anonymous source, was fake.
+The recording indicated that Trump had emphasized to the investigator that Fulton County and its votes should be the object of scrutiny, but had never told the investigator to "find the fraud" or that the investigator would be a "national hero".
 Following the Associated Press's reporting of the discovery of the recording, The Washington Post issued a correction to its original article, as did other outlets such as The Hill and the Associated Press.
 In its correction, the Post said that Trump had been "misquoted".
 The quotes by Trump were corrected to "[you would] find things that are gonna be unbelievable" and "when the right answer comes out, you'll be praised".